-One of the most critical components to achieve a fruitful yield is adequate finance that helps farmers with their diverse needs such as purchasing and upkeep of agricultural land, investing in the right farm machinery and tools, buying quality inputs such as seeds and agro-chemicals, and for crop insurance too.
-One of the ways farmers obtain financial support is through credit that banks provide specifically for agricultural purposes, which provide them with the much needed support to realise better agricultural productivity, especially when their previous harvest did not bring them an adequate income.
+One of the most critical components to achieving a fruitful yield is adequate financial aid that helps farmers with their diverse needs such as purchasing and upkeep of agricultural land, investing in the right farm machinery and tools, buying quality inputs such as seeds and agro-chemicals, and for crop insurance too.
+One of the ways farmers obtain financial support is through credit that banks provide specifically for agricultural purposes, which provide them with the much-needed support to realise better agricultural productivity, especially when their previous harvest did not bring them an adequate income.
 Being reliable and highly organised institutions, banks provide one of the most feasible support to farmers who otherwise fall prey to local money lenders who charge a much higher rate of interest.

 After having disbursed the loans, banks have yet another colossal task of evaluating the performance of the farm plot periodically, which is at present accomplished by bank employees paying visits to farmlands every once in a while.
 Not only is this cost- and time-consuming, but these visits prove futile when they are ill-equipped to provide advice or support to farmers to help achieve optimum yield, and ultimately this results in poor harvest and more NPAs.
 According to an RBI report, the gross non-performing assets (GNPA) in the agri sector has soared to 8.44% as of March 2019, compared to nearly 2.5% five years ago.